HGVSnomenclature/hgvs-nomenclature/README.md

 ## Availability

-This repository contains both text content and code.
+The [code repository](https://github.com/HGVSnomenclature/hgvs-nomenclature/) from which the HGVS Nomenclature is rendered contains both written text recommendations and associated code.
 The licensing for each is as follows:

-- The text content of this repository is released under the [CC0 1.0 Universal (CC0 1.0) Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).
+* Text describing the HGVS Nomenclature is released under the [CC0 1.0 Universal (CC0 1.0) Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).
 See the [`LICENSE-CC0.txt`](LICENSE-CC0.txt) file for details.
-- The code, configuration files, and other computer-readable artefacts in this repository are released under the [MIT License](https://opensource.org/licenses/MIT).
+* Code, configuration files, and other computer-readable artefacts in the code repository are released under the [MIT License](https://opensource.org/licenses/MIT).
 See the [`LICENSE.txt`](LICENSE.txt) file for details.

 ## Contributing